Loading...

 Remember, inference means reading between the lines, looking for clues, thinking about what that tells you.

-You will need to refer to Chapter Six.
+You'll need to refer to chapter six.

 You don't need to read the whole chapter again, but just have your book with you, have your book with you just so you can flick through and look for some ideas for some evidence.

-Question one, why did Farmer Hogget think himself daft?
+Why did Farmer Hogget think himself daft?
 So quite near the beginning of the chapter, he says he thinks he might be daft.

 Why?
 Daft means a bit crazy or mad.

-Two, why does Farmer Hogget decide to take Babe with him?
+Why does Farmer Hogget decide to take Babe with him?
 Why?
 Why did he take a pig with him to go and do the sheep herding?
 And three, why won't the sheep move for Fly?
 For all of these answers, you need to search for clues within the text and ask, what does this clue tell me?
-So think carefully about these questions, you can flick through Chapter Six to help you, and discuss these answers with your partner.
+So think carefully about these questions.

 Amazing, some really, really great answers going on.